jon-jacky/Piety/piety/README.md

 - **pmacs_script.md**: Explanation and directions for *pmacs_script.py*.

 - **pmacs_script.py**: Edit in one window while a timer task updates the other.
-  You can set the timer interval, and stop and start timer  tasks from the Python REPL.
+  Set the timer interval, and stop and start timer  tasks from the Python REPL.

 Revised Aug 2024